 About Georgia Clark

 Long story: Georgia Clark is an author, screenwriter, and performer currently living in New York City.
-Her fourth novel, The Bucket List, is out summer 2018.
+Her fourth novel, The Bucket List, is out August 7, 2018.
 Her third novel, The Regulars, is her first adult fiction novel.
 The Regulars received widespread praise and press.
 It was translated into half a dozen different languages and is in development at E/CBS Studios as a television show.

 Georgia is the host and creator of the New York Times-recommended Generation Women, a monthly storytelling night in Brooklyn, NY.
 Generation Women invites five women of note from five different generations to share an original story on a theme.

 Her first novel, She’s With The Band (Allen & Unwin, 2008), is a Young Adult coming-of-age about a trio of teenagers who start a band.
 It is based on her own experience "singing" in a "band" called Dead Dead Girls despite having very little musical ability.
 Her second novel Parched (Holiday House, 2014) is a YA sci-fi dystopia set in a world without water.
 It was inspired by years of being a scrappy student revolutionary while at the University of Technology, Sydney.
 Here she completed a Bachelor of Communication (Media Arts & Production) and spent time making short films (such as The Heist) and music videos.

 Georgia has received a grant for her fiction and has been selected to attend various writer’s residencies in the US and Europe.
 She is the creator of the online course The Pro-Active Author.

 In 2014, she co-wrote the play Pickles & Hargraves, and the Curse of the Tanzanian Glimmerfish with Ryan Williams.
 This one-hour comic murder mystery follows a debonair mouse detective who solves a murder at the 49th Annual Fish Fanciers Convention.
 It was selected for a five-show run at the New York International Fringe Festival.